What are the dates of this year’s ride?

 How will I know if you have filled up?

-After you register, you will receive an email confirmation of your registration.
-We will also post information on the home page regarding space when it near capacity.
+We will post information on the home page regarding space when it is near capacity.
 You can also call the Selkirk Loop office at 208-267-0822.

 What is the weather like?

 September sees temperatures in the 60s F (15.5 C) during the day and 40s F (4 C) at night.
 We are still in the dry season here; winter rain/snow typically starts in November.
 We should see gorgeous fall weather; however, be prepared!

 The route follows the International Selkirk Loop as well as a couple of their “Super Side Trips” through Chewelah, Colville, Rossland and Castlegar for a total of 370 miles / 450 kilometers.
 Generally, the grades are moderate but there are a few climbs to give you a workout.
 See the route descriptions for more info.
 We will keep you on secondary paved roads whenever possible.